joswayski/joswayski-snhu-capstone.github.io/README.md

 ### Databases

 For the database section of this ePortfolio, I migrated Plutomi's database (DynamoDB) over to MongoDB.
-There are many tiny reasons that eventually cumulated to this decision, but there were two big ones that I have documented below.
+There are many tiny reasons that eventually cumulated to this decision, but there were two big ones that I have documented below:

 1. No adhoc queries

-   DynamoDB pretty incredible, boasting over [100 million requests per second](https://aws.amazon.com/blogs/aws/amazon-prime-day-2022-aws-for-the-win/) during their 2022 prime day with single digit millisecond responses.
+   DynamoDB is pretty incredible, boasting over [100 million requests per second](https://aws.amazon.com/blogs/aws/amazon-prime-day-2022-aws-for-the-win/) during their 2022 prime day with single digit millisecond responses.
 This performance comes at the cost of losing adhoc querying capabilities.
 Let's take a look at an example.
 Below is an `Opening` entity in Dynamo:

    ![dmop](/assets/dynamoOpening.png)